Fourier transform and rigidity of certain distributions: Introduction and main result

 {\bf Remarks}: (i) Theorem A asserts in particular that $\oD^{-\xi}(E;\cup \CX,\cup \CY)=0$, if every pair $(X,Y)\in \CX\times \CY$ is thin. (ii) In the archimedean case, $\oD^{-\xi}(E;X,Y)$ is a module for the Weyl algebra of $E$ (consisting of (complex) polynomial coefficient differential operators on $E$).
 We note that for a perfect pair $(X,Y)$, the Weyl algebra module $\oD^{-\xi}(E;X,Y)$ is irreducible.

 \vsp

 The strategy to prove Theorem A is to control support and it goes as follows.
 For every vector $u\in E$, define the following function on $F$:

 Take a distribution $D\in \oD^{-\xi}(E;\cup \CX,\cup \CY)$.
 For any $Y\in \CY$, pick a nonzero $u_Y\in \oL(Y)^\perp$.
 The function $\phi_{u_Y}$ takes a constant value on $Y$, which we denote by $c_Y$.
 Thus $\phi_{u_Y}-c_Y$ will vanish on $Y$, and multiplying a high power of $\phi_{u_Y}-c_Y$ will cut $Y$ out of the support of the Fourier transform of $D$.
 The result is the Fourier transform of a new distribution which is a linear combination of $D$ and translates of $D$ by multiples of $u_Y$.
 Doing this consecutively for different $Y$'s in $\CY$ will thus yield a distribution which is a linear combination of $D$ and translates of $D$ by elements of the lattice in $\oL(Y)^\perp$ generated by $u_Y$'s, and which has a significantly reduced support for its Fourier transform.
-If $X \in \CX$ is thin with respect to some $Y$'s, then one could arrange the $u_Y$'s so that the lattice generated by $u_Y$'s is in a favorable position relative to $X$, resulting in an excellent control on the support of the new distribution.
+If $X \in \CX$ is thin with respect to some $Y$'s, then one could arrange the $u_Y$'s (c.f.
+Lemma \ref{fam}) so that the lattice generated by $u_Y$'s is in a favorable position relative to $X$, resulting in an excellent control on the support of the new distribution.

 \vsp Here are some words on the organization of this note.
 In Section \ref{thin-pairs}, we show that if $X\in \CX$ has the property that $(X,Y)$ is thin for every $Y\in \CY$, then $X$ in fact does not appear in the support of any $D\in \oD^{-\xi}(E;\cup \CX,\cup \CY)$.
 This is a form of the uncertainty principle.
-In Section \ref{pure-affine-pairs}, we show that the rigidity property as claimed in Theorem A holds in the case of pure affine pairs, namely when $\CX$ (resp. $\CY$) is a finite set of translations of a subspace $X_0$ of $E$ (resp. a subspace $Y_0$ of $F$).
-Section \ref{general-affine-pairs} is devoted to the induction step towards general affine pairs.
-Theorem \ref{introtheorem} will then follow immediately from the case of pure affine pairs in Section \ref{pure-affine-pairs} and the induction result of Section \ref{general-affine-pairs} just alluded to.
+In Section \ref{pure-affine-pairs}, we show that the rigidity property as claimed in Theorem A holds in the special case, when $\CX$ (resp. $\CY$) is a finite set of translations of a subspace $X_0$ of $E$ (resp. a subspace $Y_0$ of $F$).
+Section \ref{general-affine-pairs} is devoted to the general case.
+We prove an inductive step in Proposition \ref{dec2}.
+Theorem \ref{introtheorem} will then follow quickly from the results of Sections \ref{thin-pairs} and \ref{pure-affine-pairs}, and the induction result just alluded to.

+\vsp {\it Acknowledgements.} The authors thank the referee for helpful comments.
+Binyong Sun is supported by NSFC grants 10801126 and 10931006.
+Chen-Bo Zhu is supported by MOE2010-T2-2-113.